What I Packed for 3 Months in Europe - 40L Backpack

 Hi, I'm Kassie!

-Throughout my career, I've collaborated on marketing campaigns for prominent brands such as Sony, Amazon, Eddie Bauer, Vimeo, and others helping them forge authentic connections with their audiences.
+With a background in branding and marketing, I help connect artistic vision with meaningful business outcomes, sharing both creative and actionable insights through my blog.
+I’ve collaborated on campaigns for brands like Sony, TikTok, Amazon, Eddie Bauer, Vimeo, and others, helping them build authentic connections with their audiences.

-I continuously draw inspiration from diverse cultures and landscapes, which enriches the creative solutions I offer to adventure brands and travel destinations.
-When not working, I enjoy exploring new destinations, listening to classical music, and discussing new, nerdy ideas with my husband.
+I draw constant inspiration from the cultures, landscapes, and wellness practices I encounter, and I channel that into creative solutions for adventure brands and travel destinations.
+When I’m not working, I love exploring new places, listening to classical music, testing herbal teas, and spending time with my husband.